Careers360 Logo

 Answer:

-Following are the advantages of recombinant Insulin:
+The following are the advantages of recombinant Insulin:

 (a) Recombinant Insulin can be prepared on a large scale without worrying about the source animal.

-(b) Batch to batch consistency can be maintained, and quality can be maintained.
+(b) Batch-to-batch consistency can be maintained, and quality can be maintained.

 (c) Helps in preventing cruelty against animals.